 Many archaeologists worked on these sites and are now famous names in the archaeological world, such as Professor W F Grimes, Dr Peter Marsden and Ivor Noël Hume.
 Others are less well-known but their work was essential in this phase of post-war archaeology.
 People like Audrey Williams, who ran the day-to-day work on many RMLEC excavations.
 She is often seen in photographs wearing her distinctive woollen hat.
 Or Audrey Baines, an archaeologist who worked for Ivor Noël Hume, first as a volunteer and then as a paid assistant, tirelessly helping him to dig and conserve objects for the Guildhall Museum.

 I have been working at the Museum of London for 17 years, long enough that many objects in the Roman gallery seem like old friends.
 However, I rarely thought much about the exact circumstances of their discovery.
-When choosing photographs from the archives for this exhibition, I finally saw the moments when several of the objects actually came out of the ground.
+When choosing photographs from the archives for an exhibition in October 2017, I finally saw the moments when several of the objects actually came out of the ground.

 Thousands of amazing objects were discovered during the 1954 and 2010-14 excavations, including the head of a statue of Mithras himself, which you can view in the Museum of London's Roman gallery.
 Many other fascinating artefacts are on display in London Mithraeum Bloomberg SPACE.
 This new cultural space, reconstructed on the location of the original Temple of Mithras, also showcases an immersive experience of the ancient temple as well as a series of contemporary art commissions that respond to the history of the site.